(Updated April 10, 2018)

 Eventually, HP recalled 32,000 lithium-ion battery packs and paid $425,000 in penalties.

-ClassAction.com has filed four lawsuits on behalf of e-cigarette burn victims.
-If you or a loved one were injured by an exploding e-cigarette battery, you may be entitled to compensation.
 A lawsuit can recover damages for pain and suffering, medical bills, lost wages, and more.
-Contact us today for a free legal review.
-Don’t hesitate; these cases are time-sensitive.
+Contact us today for a free consultation.
+Don’t wait; these cases are time-sensitive.